CyberFlameGO/svnpython/Doc/library/collections.rst

    __name__ = '<doctest>'

 This module implements high-performance container datatypes.
-Currently, there are four datatypes, :class:`Counter`, :class:`deque`, :class:`OrderedDict` and :class:`defaultdict`, and one datatype factory function, :func:`namedtuple`.
+Currently, there are two datatypes, :class:`deque` and :class:`defaultdict`, and one datatype factory function, :func:`namedtuple`.

-The specialized containers provided in this module provide alternatives to Python's general purpose built-in containers, :class:`dict`, :class:`list`, :class:`set`, and :class:`tuple`.

-.. versionchanged:: 2.4
-   Added :class:`deque`.

 .. versionchanged:: 2.5
    Added :class:`defaultdict`.

 .. versionchanged:: 2.6
-   Added :func:`namedtuple` and added abstract base classes.

-.. versionchanged:: 2.7
-   Added :class:`Counter` and :class:`OrderedDict`.
+   Added :func:`namedtuple`.

+The specialized containers provided in this module provide alternatives to Python's general purpose built-in containers, :class:`dict`, :class:`list`, :class:`set`, and :class:`tuple`.

+Besides the containers provided here, the optional :mod:`bsddb` module offers the ability to create in-memory or file based ordered dictionaries with string keys using the :meth:`bsddb.btopen` method.

-In addition to containers, the collections module provides some ABCs (abstract base classes) that can be used to test whether a class provides a particular interface, for example, whether it is hashable or a mapping.
+In addition to containers, the collections module provides some ABCs (abstract base classes) that can be used to test whether a class provides a particular interface, for example, is it hashable or a mapping.

+.. versionchanged:: 2.6
+   Added abstract base classes.

 ABCs - abstract base classes
 ----------------------------